This section contains a general overview of topics that you will learn in this lesson.

 - Step one in learning about conditionals is making sure you have a good grasp on comparisons.

 - This tutorial will teach you about logical operators.
+A little heads up regarding this reading’s tasks; there will be questions where you see

 - This article reinforces the concept and provides several interesting examples of how you could use it building websites.